THUclr/hyfugroup/index.rst

 Home Page
 =====================================

 Welcome to HYFUgroup Photonics Lab.
-We are a group of photonics researchers at Nano-Devices Laboratory, Tsinghua-Berkeley Shenzhen Institute, Tsinghua University.
+We are a group of photonics researchers at Nano-Devices Laboratory, Tsinghua Shenzhen International Graduate School, Tsinghua University.
 Our research interests include optical wireless communication,  silicon photonics and advanced sensing technologies.

 Our vision: Enabling people's future life with advanced optical technologies.